Luke Smith (writer): Bungie

 Smith also hosted Bungie's podcast show along with co-host Brian Jarrard; in an interview with his former coworkers at 1UP, Smith said of the Bungie podcast, "we [Bungie] are focusing on getting our listeners and fans familiar with a bunch of the different faces at Bungie studios."
 Brought back after close to a year-long hiatus, the podcast featured Bungie news and interviews with staff members about their jobs and working at the studio.
 Smith had the title of "Bungie Community Manager" at Bungie, and has given interviews with the press about the company's recent products, including Halo 3: ODST.
 Smith was among other writers-turned-game developers who held a discussion on the topic at the 2009 Game Developers Conference.
 Smith worked on player investment for Halo: Reach.

-He worked as design lead on Bungie's 2014 video game Destiny, and serves as game director of Destiny 2.
+He worked as design lead on Bungie's 2014 video game Destiny and was director on the Taken King expansion.
+When development on Destiny 2 was rebooted and the game delayed to 2017, Smith was brought on as game director.
+He remained in that position until 2020, when he was moved to an executive position to oversee the Destiny IP.
+Smith was let go by Bungie in July 2024, amidst layoffs that affected 17% of the company's workforce.
+Smith had been working on a Destiny spinoff game, codenamed "Payback", before it was cancelled.